 Blow Dry Stuff

-Okay, so... blow drying almost never happens.
+Okay, so... blow drying almost never happens at my house.
 But sometimes it's cold in Minnesota and the winter forces me to do it.
-When I do, I use this $30 Conair blow dryer and this Park Ave Blow Out Balm (from R+Co again — told you I really like that brand).
+When I do, I use this $30 Conair blow dryer and that's it.

 Fancy Hairspray Stuff

-If I'm getting really done up for a wedding or something, I use this cheap curling iron and create a Kardashian-like mermaid-hair situation.
+If I'm getting really done up for a wedding or something, I use this cheap curling iron and create a more polished version of my normal hair.
 I removed the clamp so it's like a wand, and it's very easy to use.

 This is one of two hairstyles I can accomplish without assistance.
 The other is this twisty up-do that's too hard to explain without pictures.
 I think I learned it from a teen magazine (at age 29).
 If I've done either of these nice things to my head, I set it with Living Proof Flex Shaping Hairspray.
 It's lightweight to avoid hair helmets, but still keeps things in place on the dance floor.